jondeaton/BraTS18-Project/proposal.md

 few of these papers in the references section below.

 ### Result Evaluation
-We will evaluate model performance using the metrics defined in Mense et al., which are used to evaluate models submitted to the MICCAI BraTS challenge, an annual competition in which researchers’ algorithms are judged based on tumor segmentation performance.
+We will evaluate model performance using the metrics defined in [Mense et al.][1], which are used to evaluate models submitted to the MICCAI BraTS challenge, an annual competition in which researchers’ algorithms are judged based on tumor segmentation performance.
 For each scan, the Dice, sensitivity, and specificity metrics are computed based on discrepancies between predicted